Smertig/banana/master/_sources/api/tg/methods/pin_chat_message.rst.txt

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to add a message to the list of pinned messages in a chat.
-If the chat is not a private chat, the bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' admin right in a supergroup or 'can_edit_messages' admin right in a channel.
+If the chat is not a private chat, the bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' administrator right in a supergroup or 'can_edit_messages' administrator right in a channel.
 Returns True on success.

 .. cpp:struct:: pin_chat_message_args_t